utsahai/Ut_portfolio/README.md

-My portfolio site, live at **[utsahai.github.io](https://utsahai.github.io)**.
+My portfolio site, live at **[utsahai.github.io](https://utsahai.github.io)**

 ## About this site

 A single-page portfolio built to showcase my move into technical product management — the systems I've designed, the products I've shipped, and the impact behind both.
-No template, no page builder — just HTML, CSS, and JavaScript, written and tuned by hand.
+No template, no page builder — just HTML, CSS, and JavaScript, written and tuned by hand

 ## What's inside